-Rerouted Cruise Ship Rescues Two Fisherman Stranded In The Caribbean
+Rerouted Cruise Ship Rescues 2 Fishermen Stranded In The Caribbean

 The fishermen had been adrift for nearly three weeks by the time the Empress of the Seas spotted their signal light, the company says.

-James Van Fleet, chief meteorologist for the Royal Caribbean, described the unlikely rescue in a tweet.
+James Van Fleet, chief meteorologist for Royal Caribbean, described the unlikely rescue in a tweet.

 "I don't know about you, but I've already seen a Christmas Miracle," he wrote.